CC Sabathia: 2019: Final season

 Sabathia began the 2019 season on the 10-day injured list as he continued to recover from heart surgery.
 He made his first start of the season on April 13, pitching five innings of one-hit baseball in a 4–0 victory over the Chicago White Sox.
 On April 30, 2019, he recorded his 3,000th strikeout against John Ryan Murphy of the Arizona Diamondbacks, becoming only the third left-handed pitcher to record 3,000 strikeouts.
 Sabathia was placed on the 10-day injured list on May 23 due to right knee inflammation.
 He received a cortisone shot to treat the pain, and was informed that he would need knee replacement surgery after his baseball career ended.
 On June 19, he recorded his 250th career win in a 12–1 win over the Tampa Bay Rays.
 Sabathia pitched six innings, struck out seven, and surrendered one run.
-Sabathia accepted an invitation to appear in the 2019 MLB All Star Game in Cleveland to throw the ceremonial first pitch; during the game, he made a mound visit to Yankees closer Aroldis Chapman.
+Sabathia accepted an invitation to appear in the 2019 MLB All-Star Game in Cleveland to throw the ceremonial first pitch; during the game, he made a mound visit to Yankees closer Aroldis Chapman.
 On July 28, Sabathia again went on the 10-day injured list due to the same knee injury.
 On August 31, Sabathia was placed on the 10-day injured list for the third time in 2019.
 On September 18, he made his last Yankee Stadium regular-season pitching appearance, receiving a standing ovation from the home crowd.
-He finished the season with a 5–8 record and a 4.95 earned run average in 23 games.
-During his Yankees tenure, he had a 134–88 record and a 3.80 earned run average.
+He finished the season with a 5–8 record and a 4.95 ERA in 23 games (22 starts).